cjdbarlow/Part-One/cardiac_action_potential.md

 ##Autonomic Control
 * **Parasympathetic Innervation**
     * SA node by right vagus
-    There is continual PNS input ("Vagal tone") via inhibitory ACh GPCR, reducing the SA node from its intrinsic rate of 90-120bpm.
+    There is continual PNS input ("Vagal tone") via inhibitory ACh GPCR, reducing the SA node from its intrinsic rate of 90-120bpm to a more sedate 60-100bpm.
     * AV node by left vagus
     * Atria is innervated by parasympathetic neurons, ventricle is not.
 Therefore **PNS stimulation has little effect on inotropy, but does affect chronotropy**.